manjunathshiva/kamf-demo/README.md

 ## 🚦 Success Metrics

-Your demo is successful when you show:
+Demo is successful when you show:
 1. ✅ Events flowing through Kafka topics
 2. ✅ Agents discovering each other via A2A
 3. ✅ Tools being executed via MCP